hackclub/hackclub/workshops/drawing_shapes_workshop/README.md

   turtle.color(colors[colorNum])
 ```
-- The "colorNum" and "colors" variables are made global so we can use them.
-- Increment the "itemNum" and if greater than or equal to the "colors" length, go back to 0.
-- We then set the turtle's color to the color at the colorNum index of the colors array.
+Increment the itemNum and if greater than or equal to the "colors" length, go back to 0.
+We then set the turtle's color to the color at the colorNum index of the colors array.

 # Clicking On Screen